 U.S. federal courts likely to stay open despite government shutdown

-Once the funding runs out, the chief judge of each federal district court will have to determine which employees and services are "essential" to the court's constitutional duty to hear and decide cases, just as other federal agencies have already been forced to do.
-Under federal law, "essential" employees must continue to work during a lapse in government spending, while "non-essential" workers are furloughed.
+Once the funding runs out, the chief judge of each district court will determine which employees and services are "essential" to the court's constitutional duty to hear and decide cases, just as other federal agencies have already been forced to do.
+Under federal law, "essential" employees continue to work during a lapse in government spending, while "non-essential" workers are furloughed.

-Chief judges in New York, Indiana, Nevada, Michigan, Florida and elsewhere have announced that all court employees are essential and will report to work despite the shutdown.
-Those workers will not be paid until after the shutdown ends, but are guaranteed their salaries.
+Chief judges in New York, Indiana, Nevada, Michigan, Florida and elsewhere have announced that all employees are essential and will report to work despite the shutdown, ensuring that litigants, attorneys and members of the public will see little difference in day-to-day operations.
+The workers will not be paid until the shutdown ends but are guaranteed their salaries.

 The U.S. Supreme Court will also remain open next week for oral arguments.

-In part, the judges' determinations are a reflection of a judiciary that has already seen major staff and budget cuts in recent years, court officials said.
+In part, the judges' determinations are a reflection of a judiciary that has already seen major staff and budget cuts in recent years, including the automatic cuts, known as the sequester, that went into effect this year, court officials said.